Hinata Hyuga

-Kishimoto had originally created Hinata as a person who would not fight across the story, but in the end he chose to portray her as a kunoichi.
-In the making of the series, Kishimoto had decided Hinata would marry Naruto; however, the plot regarding their romance was conceived by screenwriter Maruo Kyozuka.
+In the making of the series, Kishimoto had decided Hinata would marry him; however, the plot regarding their romance was conceived by screenwriter Maruo Kyozuka.
 Hinata's design has been modified by Kishimoto throughout the franchise's story in order to fit the character's growth.
 She is voiced by Nana Mizuki in the original animated series and Stephanie Sheh in the English adaptations.
 Critical reception to the character has been mostly positive due to her actions in the series and her bigger role in The Last — her interactions with Naruto and her engagement in a conflict with the film's villain have been praised.
 Hinata has also been popular with the Naruto reader base, placing high in some polls.
-Merchandise based on Hinata have been released, including action figures, key chains and figurines.
+Merchandise based on Hinata have been released, including action figures, key chains and figurines and plushies.